redtrek/ntm_needle_biopsy/README.md

 - This has been cleaned with legacy code removed, a rewritten state machine, and added documentation for all functions.
 - Completely reorganized and formatted for new components.
 - Saving current information to EEPROM has been integrated (PERSISTENT DATA NEEDS TOTAL REWORK / NEW DEV BOARD).
 - Adjustable inputs have been added allowing for variable speeds.
+Now fully implemented.

 **LCD Input Display:**
 - Test code for this proof of concept is complete and functional.